diagrid-labs/dapr-ai-hackathon/README.md

 | 🧩 *(Bonus)* **Best Catalyst solution** | Most creative solution using serverless Dapr via Catalyst | $500 |
 | 🗣️ *(Bonus)* **Most Valuable Feedback (x4)** | For participants who provide valuable feedback related to Dapr and/or Catalyst | $125 |

+> [!NOTE]
-*Note:* Projects that win overall prizes are also eligible for up to one bonus prize
+> Projects that win overall prizes are also eligible for up to one bonus prize